 Tags: bill tammeus, building congregational vitality, dismantling structural racism, dr. bob, eradicating systemic poverty, kansas city star, mainstream coalition, matthew 25 invitation, Pittsburgh Theological Seminary, rev. dr. robert h. meneilly, rev. tom are jr., the dangers of religion, village presbyterian church

-Ministries: Gender & Racial Justice, Evangelism
+Ministries: Gender, Racial and Intercultural Justice, Evangelism